Sanskriti1102/CIFAR-10/README.md

 ship <br>
 truck<br>
 ##
-Major Project was given to me by Verzeo
+A Major Project given to me by Verzeo
 --